Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Learning Index Vectors

 \subsection{Directional Convergence}

-The infinite-time behavior of the gradient flow depends on the geometry of the index vectors in general.
-We give global convergence guarantees in the orthogonal case, i.e., $\bv_i^T \bv_j = \delta_{ij}$ in this Subsection.
+In Subsection~\ref{sec:dir-convergence}, we study the infinite-time behavior of gradient flow when the index vectors form an orthonormal frame.
+In particular, we characterize the complete set of fixed points by establishing an exact correspondence with tensor eigenvectors (Proposition~\ref{prop:fixed-points}) and give global convergence guarantees (Proposition~\ref{prop:dir-converge}).
+Our analysis fully characterizes the qualitative behavior of a single neuron.
+We only require $d \geq k$ for the orthogonal frame in this Subsection.